sendgrid/docs/content/docs/ui/sending-email/create-and-manage-unsubscribe-groups.md

 This will expand a new field where you can insert a URL for one of your own pages where recipients can manage their subscription preferences.

 To place your Custom Unsubscribe link into your email, highlight any text within the body of your email and click the small link icon to specify a hyperlink.
-In the URL field that appears, enter the tag `{{{Unsubscribe}}}`.
+In the URL field that appears, enter the tag `{{{unsubscribe}}}`.
 Since you've specified your Custom Unsubscribe Link in the Settings panel, SendGrid will replace the Unsubscribe Tag with your custom URL.

 ## Add recipients to an Unsubscribe Group